 The Telecontrol code is designed to enable the user to perform a number of tasks via their telephone using DTMF commands.
-Using this code, the user can call their system to arm and disarm, cancel siren activation or establish Two-Way Audio communication.
+Using this code, the user can call their system to arm and disarm, turn on and off Home automation units, activate and deactivate the PGM output, cancel siren activation, or establish Two-Way Audio communication.